-- Rogues Gallery: The Cinder, Daleks, the Master, Mavic Chen, Mim, the Rocket Men, Sontarans, Vardans, and Voords.
+- Rogues Gallery: The Cinder, Daleks, the Master, Mavic Chen, Mim, the Rocket Men, Sontarans, Vardans, Voords, and the Xesto.

 - Shipper on Deck: In their later adventures, he blatantly ships Ian/Barbara.
 He also seems keen that Sara and Steven spend quality time together, though what exact potential he sees in their relationship is left unclear.